AzureSeeker/AZ-Security-2509/Instructions/Labs/LAB_02_NSGs.md

 - The Web Servers should display the IIS web page when accessed from the internet.
 - Network security group rules should be used to control network access.

-> For all the resources in this lab, we are using the **East US** region.
+> For all the resources in this lab, we are using the **East US** or **Korea Central** region.
 Verify with your instructor this is the region to use for class.

 ## Lab objectives